hashicorp/terraform-provider-azurerm/website/docs/r/storage_account.html.markdown

 An `immutability_policy` block supports the following:

-~> **NOTE**: This argument specifies the default account-level immutability policy which is inherited and applied to objects that do not possess an explicit immutability policy at the object level.
+~> **NOTE:** This argument specifies the default account-level immutability policy which is inherited and applied to objects that do not possess an explicit immutability policy at the object level.
 The object-level immutability policy has higher precedence than the container-level immutability policy, which has a higher precedence than the account-level immutability policy.

 * `allow_protected_append_writes` - (Required) When enabled, new blocks can be written to an append blob while maintaining immutability protection and compliance.
 Only new blocks can be added and any existing blocks cannot be modified or deleted.